 - Doesn't Like Guns: On a far larger scale than usual.
 She was one of the main voices that advocated for near-complete demilitarization of the New Republic's central military following the Galactic Civil War in favor of planetary and sector defense fleets to ensure that no galactic government could become tyrannical again.

 - Former Teen Rebel: Played with.
 Rogue One''s novelization mentions that when she was fifteen she rebelled against her parents by...deciding to become a historian instead of entering politics like they did.
-The next year however, she changed her mind and became a politician after all, because she found actually really enjoyed governing.
+The next year however, she changed her mind and became a politician after all, because she found that she actually really enjoyed governing.

 - The Good Chancellor: She becomes this to the New Republic following the Battle of Endor, bringing about a period of peace and unity.